-WWE Rumors: Former Champion Set To Return On SmackDown Live This Week
+WWE Rumors: Former Champion Set To Return On ‘SmackDown Live’ This Week

 While there is no confirmation on this, there are rumors that the Mickie James return will tie into the mysterious La Luchadora gimmick.
 For fans who missed it, Becky Lynch dressed up as La Luchadora to trick Alexa Bliss into wrestling her again.
 After that, a masked La Luchadora started showing up and attacking Becky Lynch and helping Alexa Bliss.

 Having Mickie James return as the masked La Luchadora could give her a main event feud to return to as a nemesis for Becky Lynch.
-Whether this feud will be with Becky as the champion will become known after The Royal Rumble.
+Whether this feud will be with Becky as the champion will become known after the Royal Rumble.
 There is a chance that the WWE could keep the title on Alexa Bliss and move her into a feud with someone like Nikki Bella.

 Mickie James, 37, started her career in the indies as Alexis Laree and was part of TNA Impact Wrestling in their early days.
 She ended up joining the WWE in 2003 and worked in developmental for two years before moving up to the main roster.